No-logs VPN claims for UK users: audits, metadata and retention

 Independent audits: what “good” looks like now

-The gold standard is no longer a single PDF from two years ago.
-In 2026, users expect repeat verification, clearer scope, and evidence that the provider has not quietly changed infrastructure since the last review.
+The gold standard is no longer a single PDF from two years ago. users expect repeat verification, clearer scope, and evidence that the provider has not quietly changed infrastructure since the last review.
 Deloitte or PwC branding can help, but the real value lies in scope: did the auditors review policy wording only, or did they inspect server setup, deployment pipeline, and access controls?
 The more technical the audit, the more useful it is.

 This is also where adjacent topics start to connect.
 A provider can advertise strong protocol support and good speeds, but trust weakens if audits are stale, ownership is opaque, or transparency pages never change.
 When you combine audit freshness with clear operational design, the provider starts looking less like a marketing brand and more like a security product.